-Thankfully, ethics are at the forefront of the new offering, which encourages people to spend time with animals in a sustainable, cruelty-free way.
+The activities encourage people to spend time with animals in a sustainable, cruelty-free way.
 All of the experiences were reviewed by the World Animal Protection organization, and either actively help or do not disrupt the animals in any way.
-The majority of the interactive experiences are with domesticated animals, like dogs or horses, and the more exotic wildlife involves appreciating them from afar.
-To celebrate the opening, Airbnb will have eight lucky guests attend an underwater KISS concert for sharks, who apparently love rock music.
-You can enter to win it here, but if you can’t snag a ticket, here are 13 other animal experiences on Airbnb worth checking out.
+The majority of the interactive experiences are with domesticated animals, like dogs or sheep, and the more exotic wildlife involves appreciating them from afar.
+Here are 11 animal experiences on Airbnb worth checking out.

 The opulent mansions and over-the-top yachts of Ft.
 Lauderdale’s canals are some of the city’s best sites.
 And they’re best viewed not from a motorized tour boat but from a tranquil stand-up paddleboard helmed by Mr. Beaches, an adorable Welsh Corgi.
 Lacking arms or the ability to speak, Mr. Beaches will delegate tour-guiding duty to Natasha Baker, who’ll take you through the waterways and keep on the lookout for manatees and dolphins, which sometimes swim through.